OCT Intravascular Imaging

 2. For post-PCI guidance, OCT offers improved visualization of stent dissection, tissue protrusion and incomplete vessel wall apposition compared to angiography alone, thus helping to minimize stent thrombosis.3 OCT helps to confirm that stent is fully expanded to reduce stent failure.1

-AHA/ACC Guidelines table
+2025 AHA/ACC Guidelines for ACS

-The Basics of OCT
+The Basics of Optical Coherence Tomography

-What are the OCT components?
+What are the components of OCT?

 OCT imaging systems consists of three main components: the software, the system, and the catheter.